arshalSaifi/hand_gesture/README.md

     Make sure your webcam is properly connected.

     Uses camera index 0 (default camera).
 Change it in cv2.VideoCapture(0) if needed.

+    Made with love by Arshal